Consistent Validation for Predictive Methods in Spatial Settings: ADDITIONAL EXPERIMENTAL DETAILS

 \subsubsection{Data Pre-processing}

 We assign the land surface temperature at the nearest point (using a spherical approximation to distance between points) to each weather station.
 The nearest point is found using the \texttt{scikit-learn} implementation of nearest neighbor algorithm using the `ball-tree' \citep{Omohundro2009FiveBC} and `Haversine' metric.
 Temperatures are converted to Celsius from Kelvin.
 We remove all rows where the Land Surface temperature is not available.
 We use the weather station data uploaded to GHCNM as of January 15, 2024.
 We filter out weather stations outside of the United States (based on the station ID).
 We also filter out stations with a non-empty quality control flag or no temperature recorded for January 2018 (the month we consider).
-Finally, we remove stations in Hawaii or Alaska to restrict the station to the continental United States.
-In total there are 6422 weather stations.
-We use 70\% of the stations for fitting the models, and \holdout{} the remaining 30\% of stations for calculating each of the validation procedures.
-When building the test data, we remove points outside the United States based on a reverse geocoding lookup with \citet{Thampi2015reversegeo} to the nearest city.
+Finally, we remove stations in Hawaii or Alaska to focus on the continental United States.
+In total, after this processing, there are 6422 weather stations.
+We use 70\% of the stations for fitting the models, and \holdout{} the remaining 30\% estimates.
+When building the test sites, we remove points outside the United States based on a reverse geocoding lookup with \citet{Thampi2015reversegeo} to the nearest city.
 This does not create an exact boundary (since it is based on the nearest city or town and not the country in which the latitude and longitude is based in) but is a good proxy for whether or not a point is in the United States. \Cref{fig:weather-station-sites} of the available weather stations for model fitting and validation, colored by monthly average temperature in January 2018.